Azure/azure-orbital-integration/aqua-processor/README.md

 * Azure CLI

 ## Create Environment File
 In the root of the central-logging folder, there is a file named `env-sample.sh`.
-It is recommended to copy this file to a folder named `.env`. the `.env` folder is part of gitignore so any sensitive information that is in that folder won't accidentally get checked in to any repositories.
+It is recommended to copy this file to a folder named `.env`.
+The `.env` folder is part of gitignore so any sensitive information that is in that folder won't accidentally get checked in to any repositories.

 In the following steps, we will assume that you keep the name of `env-sample.sh`.
-You are free to adjust as you see fit.
+You are free to pick any name.

 1. Change directory to aqua-processor `cd aqua-processor`
 2. Make the .env folder `mkdir -p ./.env`